Quantum Transport in Spin-1 Chiral Fermion: Self-Consistent Born Approximation: Introduction

 \section{Introduction}

 Electronic states in crystals, due to their symmetry, can have high degeneracy, more than twofold, which can emerge a chiral fermion beyond Dirac and Weyl fermions \cite{Beyond2016}.
 The simplest nontrivial case is the threefold degeneracy that yields a spin-1 chiral fermion.
-In recent years, such a state has been diversely discussed in Angle-Resolved Photoemission Spectroscopy (ARPES) measurements of chiral crystal CoSi \cite{Tang2017-kk, Takane2019, Sanchez2019-by, Rao2019-ts, Yuan2019- hz}, spin transport \cite{Tang21}, optical responses \cite{Flicker18, Sanchez-Martinez2019-ek, Habe2019-ss, Xu2020-zb, Ni2020-ze, Ni2021-eo, Kaushik2021-hx, Dey2022-th}, and spin-1 chiral fermion with quadratic dispersion \cite{Nandy2019-qw, Chen2021-dv, Pal2022-aw}.
+In recent years, such a state has been diversely discussed in Angle-Resolved Photoemission Spectroscopy (ARPES) measurements of chiral crystal CoSi \cite{Tang2017-kk, Takane2019, Sanchez2019-by, Rao2019-ts, Yuan2019- hz}, spin transport \cite{Tang21}, optical responses \cite{Flicker18, Sanchez-Martinez2019-ek, Habe2019-ss, Xu2020-zb, Ni2020-ze, Ni2021-eo, Kaushik2021-hx, Dey2022-th}, and spin-1 chiral fermion with quadratic dispersion \cite{Nandy2019-qw, Chen2021-dv, Pal2022-aw}.RhSi, CoGe, and RhGe are in the same cubic lattice with space groups P213 (No.198) as CoSi, have similar electronic states, and are expected to have spin-1 chiral fermions.\cite{Tang2017-kk}

 Dirac and Weyl fermions, a prototype of chiral fermion, have been extensively shown to exhibit peculiar transport properties on zero energy \cite{Hosur2013-ck, Armitage2018-sv, Gorbar2020-mi}.
 In a two-dimensional massless Dirac fermion, the density of states (DOS) vanishes while the conductivity remains finite on the zero energy, independent of the relaxation time\cite{Fradkin1986-sc, Ludwig1994-ln, Shon1998-ke, Ziegler1998-ar, Tworzydlo2006-hz, Katsnelson2006-yd, Noro2010-cm}.
 A three-dimensional Weyl fermion shows a quantum transport strongly dependent on the impurity concentration \cite{0minato2014, Kobayashi2014, Nandkishore2014-vz, Ominato2015-um, Ominato2016-jl}, giving rise to the semimetal--metal transition.
 These exotic quantum phenomena stem from their gapless linear dispersion, called a Dirac cone.
 In contrast, since a spin-1 chiral fermion hosts the flat band in addition to a Dirac cone, it is expected to exhibit unique quantum transport properties.
 Remarkable progress has been made in understanding the two-dimensional systems \cite{Vigh2013, Hausler2015-lp, Yang2019-oj, Burgos2022-rl}.